Vanity Street

 Vanity Street is a 1932 American Pre-Code crime drama film directed by Nick Grinde and starring Charles Bickford, Helen Chandler and Mayo Methot.
 It was produced and distributed by Columbia Pictures.

 Plot

 A New York policeman assists a woman when she's down-on-her-luck, helping her get a job at the Follies.
-She falling in love with him but he for some reason pushes her away, and right into the arms of a no-good thief.
+She falls in love with him but he for some reason pushes her away, and right into the arms of a no-good thief.
 When he finds himself arresting her for a murder, he knows she did not commit it, so he sets out to clear her by finding the real killer.